sarahpetersdeveloper/JavaScript-Class/README.md

-Course material and assignemnts for JavaScript class
+Course material and assignments for JavaScript class
 ====================================================

 See [course outline](OUTLINE.md).